Alli1223/comp230-cpd/README.md

 How I aim to overcome these issues:
 I will try and find some tutorials over the weekend and try and get a basic SQL database connected to the server by the beginning of next week.

+##Week Four
+Spent monday working colaberativly on the server task, and I realised that I have a lot of work to do on it by next week.
+Spent tuesday working on my comp150-AI portfolio project, I really like the idea that I have for it at the moment which is a a 2D top-down simulation game, where each agent in the game has needs such as sleep, hunger etc, and they need to seek out facilities on a ship.
+This will all be done using a Behaviour Tree.
+Worked on the server more as a group in penryn on thrusday, made a little bit of progress.
+Friday I worked a little bit more on the server to make it thread safe.

+###Problems I encountered this week:
+Understanding Thread safty.

+###How I aim to overcome these isues:
+Read the book about concurency in Java.

+##Week Five...